jwangjie/SDC-LaneLines-P1/README.md

 Overview
 ---

 This is the first project of the Udacity "Self-Driving Car" Nanoprogram.
 In this project you are required to detect lane lines in images using Python 3 and OpenCV.
-I learned a lot as a robotisist with Mechanical Engineering background.
-This document will cover a quick reflection of the project, and tips for solving both technical and software setting issues.
+I learned a lot as a roboticist with Mechanical Engineering background.
+This document will cover a quick reflection of the project, and solutions for software setting issues.

 Reflection
 ---